 - Drain the rice immediately on a colander.

-- Once the onions are evenly done, add crushed ginger and garlic, and all the spices noted in step 4.
+- Once the onions are evenly done, add crushed ginger and garlic, and all the spices set aside earlier.
 Fry the spices till they stop smelling raw.
 Add a splash of water to deglaze the pan if needed.
 Check for salt and adjust as needed.

 - Increase heat and add crushed tomatoes.
-Mix well and let the mixture simmer on medium heat for about 5 minutes.
+Mix well and let it simmer on medium heat for about 5 minutes.

-- Add in the pomegranate seeds, and the diced chicken.
-Cover the pan with a tight lid and let it cook on medium heat for another 4 minutes.
+- Add the pomegranate seeds (if using), and the diced chicken.
+Stir on high heat for another 4 minutes.

 - Once the chicken is about done, lower heat and add yogurt, green chilies and half of the chopped cilantro.

 - Let the chicken simmer for another few minutes till its evenly cooked and the volume of the mixture has reduced and become concentrated.
 Remove from heat.

 - In a separate heavy-bottomed pot, add half of the rice.
 Top with the chicken korma and spoon the remaining rice over it.
 Top with the remainder of the cilantro.